michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 ## 1 Timothy 3

-1. This saying is faithful, that if a man desire the presbyterate,Kashishutho. a good work he desireth.
+1. This saying is faithful, that if a man desire the presbyterate,

 2. But it behoveth that a presbyter be as that blame be not found in him; and that he be the husband of one wife; (a man) who is of a vigilant mind, chaste, and orderly, and a lover of guests, and instructful;